rgeraldes24/hyperion/docs/introduction-to-smart-contracts.rst

 Accounts
 ========

-There are two kinds of accounts in Ethereum which share the same address space: **External accounts** that are controlled by public-private key pairs (i.e. humans) and **contract accounts** which are controlled by the code stored together with the account.
+There are two kinds of accounts in QRL which share the same address space: **External accounts** that are controlled by public-private key pairs (i.e. humans) and **contract accounts** which are controlled by the code stored together with the account.